- Search Tips and Tricks

 Searching in Review

-- Perform a simple search by entering your term(s) in the box, and clicking Search.
+- Perform a simple search by entering your term(s) in the box, and clicking the eyeglass icon.
 This window supports full Boolean searching as well.

-- Click Advanced Search to open the Advanced Search window.
+- Click Advanced to open the Advanced Search window.

 - Use a Filter Search by selecting the document categories and/or coding you wish to search by, then press Filter Documents.
-For instance, this filter search would return all Redacted, Not Privileged documents that have been marked as Responsive to the "Environmental" Issue.
+For instance, this filter search would return all Highly Confidential emails that do not contain Production Placeholders.

 - If you have Standard or Advanced status, on the Analytics tab you can perform a quick search by clicking on any graph or total on the page:

 Advanced Search in Review